dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 If you are ok with the name of the new agent pool, you don't have to change anything here.
 The script [20 Setup AzDo Project.ps1](../lab/20%20Setup%20AzDo%20Project.ps1) will ask for the required information and update the file [ProjectSettings.yml](../source//Global/ProjectSettings.yml) for you.

-1. Please create an Personal Access Token (PAT) for your Azure DevOps organization with the required access level to manage / create the project.
+1. Please create an Personal Access Token (PAT) for your Azure DevOps organization with the required access level to manage the project.
 Copy the PAT to the clipboard.

-2. Then call the script [20 Setup AzDo Project.ps1](../lab/20%20Setup%20AzDo%20Project.ps1)
+2. Then call the script [20 Setup AzDo Project.ps1](../lab/20%20Setup%20AzDo%20Project.ps1) and provide the required information the script asks for.

 ```powershell
 & '.\20 Setup AzDo Project.ps1'